Cistercian Life

 The Service of Work

 Humble service is an integral focus in Cistercian monastic life.
 Manual labor is not a distraction, but rather, a form of prayer itself.
-Through it, we support our monastery through meaningful work in our altar bread department, on the grounds, or in the kitchen or office.
-Each task is performed with purpose and intention, uniting us to the self-emptying love of Christ.
+Through this manual labor, we sustain our monastic life with purpose, whether making altar bread, tending the grounds, or serving in the kitchen or office.
+Each task is performed with mindful intention, drawing us closer to the self-emptying love of Christ.

 Learn More About Our Monastic Life Today

-Our community invites you to come visit – pray in our chapel, make a retreat, or simply experience the peace of our surroundings.
-To plan a visit or learn more about our monastic way of life, we invite you to contact us by phone or email.
+We warmly welcome you to visit our community—pray in our chapel, make a retreat, or simply enjoy the serenity of our peaceful surroundings.
+To arrange a visit or learn more about our monastic way of life, please feel free to contact us by phone or email.